 Erected by State of Louisiana and National Park Service.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Walter Lemann, Sr. Pumping Station (within shouting distance of this marker); Fort Butler UDC Monument (within shouting distance of this marker); Donaldsonville (within shouting distance of this marker); Fort Butler African American Soldiers Memorial (within shouting distance of this marker); Charles "Chalou" Trepagnier Building (approx. 0.2 miles away); a different marker also named Donaldsonville (approx. ¼ mile away); Francis T. Nicholls (approx. ¼ mile away); War Veterans Memorial (approx. ¼ mile away).
+Fort Butler (within shouting distance of this marker); Walter Lemann, Sr. Pumping Station (within shouting distance of this marker); Fort Butler UDC Monument (within shouting distance of this marker); Donaldsonville (within shouting distance of this marker); Fort Butler African American Soldiers Memorial (within shouting distance of this marker); Dedicated to the Memory Of (approx. 0.2 miles away); Historic Donaldsonville (approx. 0.2 miles away); Mississippi River (approx. 0.2 miles away).
 Touch for a list and map of all markers in Donaldsonville.

 Credits.
 This page was last revised on December 10, 2017.
-This page originally submitted on December 9, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 123 times since then and 52 times this year.
+It was originally submitted on December 9, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 263 times since then and 17 times this year.
 Photos: 1, 2. submitted on December 9, 2017.